rafaelhenrique-ra/rafaelhenrique-ra/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=00FF7F&size=35&center=true&vCenter=true&width=1000&lines=Hello+World!;I'm+Rafael+Henrique,+Welcome+to+my+profile👋;I+hope+you+enjoy+my+projects+:%29)](https://git.io/typing-svg)

 ## 😸 About me:
-- 🎓I'm an undergraduate student in Data Science and Artificial Intelligence at UFPB (João Pessoa, PB / Brazil);
+- 🎓I'm an undergraduate student in Data Science and Artificial Intelligence at Universidade Federal da Paraíba (UFPB) - João Pessoa, PB / Brazil;
 - 🖳 Studies currently focused on Data Science, Python, and Backend;
 - ⚡I'm from Brazil, and I've always been curious about what can I do with programming.
 I like to go beyond everything I do and it makes me an excellent self-taught person.
 Whenever I'm not solving math lists from college or sleeping, I code some cool stuff here and there.
 I have a very methodical mindset, which helps me develop projects;
 - 🎵 My favorite hobby is music and I like to play guitar in my free time, things like bossa-nova and classical guitar music.
 Also, I love writing and poetry, and I write some ideas down when I have time (I'm currently trying to write a book).
 Furthermore, I love sports and competitions in general, things like running, soccer, volleyball, gym, calisthenics... whatever makes me move, I'm into it!